boardgameio/boardgame.io/docs/api/Client.md

 10. `isConnected`: `true` if connection to the server is active.

-11. `enhancer`: An optional Redux store enhancer, passed along to the internals store.
-See the [Debugging](debugging.md) section for more details.
+11. `isSynced`: `true` if the initial sync with the server is done.